shivasurya/cc150/README.md

-# cc150
+# CTCI 189 Programming Questions and Solution
-my workouts on "Cracking the coding interview 150 programming interview questions and solutions"
+My workout and solutions on "Cracking the coding interview 189 programming interview questions and solutions" - Gayle Laakmann Mcdowell.
+Do contribute.